Nveatch/Bike_Sharing_Tableau_Analysis/README.md

 ## Overview of Project

 ### Purpose
-The purposse of this analysis was to take bikesharing data from August of 2019 in New York City, and create visualizations using Tableau to assess the viability of a similar bikesharing program in Des Moines, Iowa.
+The purpose of this analysis was to take bikesharing data from August of 2019 in New York City, and create visualizations using Tableau to assess the viability of a similar bikesharing program in Des Moines, Iowa.

 ## Results
 ![Number of Rides](https://github.com/Nveatch/bikesharing/blob/main/resources/slide_1.png)